shuhaowu/gioku/README.md

 gioku
 =====

 Git based static page deploy system like github pages/heroku.
 Based on nginx and gitolite.

 Installation
 ------------

 Right now installation is only officially supported on Ubuntu.
-If you want to setup manually, go take a look at `scripts/basesetup.sh` and `scripts/install-prod.sh`.
+If you want to setup manually, go take a look at scripts/basesetup.sh ans scripts/install-prod.sh.

 Really most of the repository is these two files as gioku is really nothing much fancier than a post-receive hook and some simple setup steps.

-To install on Ubuntu you first need to get your public key for pushing to git.
+But yeah.. to install on Ubuntu

+First you need to get your public key for pushing to git.
 Save that on the target server somewhere.

-Then, in your server run the following:
+Then, in your server:

     $ git clone https://github.com/shuhaowu/gioku.git
     $ sudo gioku/scripts/install-prod.sh